bow-swift/bow/README.md

 - `BowFree`: module to work with Free Monads.
 - `BowGeneric`: module to work with generic data types.
 - `BowEffects`: module to work with effects.
-- `BowResult`: module to provide an integration with Result.
 - `BowBrightFutures`: module to provide an integration with BrightFutures.
 - `BowRx`: module to provide an integration with RxSwift.